 2nd example: I no longer eat meat.
 My exception is fish that comes from organic fishing.

 This is on the one hand a smoother transition and on the other hand a clear formulation.
 There's no escaping old habits.

 That's easy to say, but above all it's not so easy in rural regions.
 But even if most dishes there still have a meat content, you can also ask there for alternatives or just eat more of the side dishes.

 In big cities like Berlin, there are many restaurants that offer exclusively vegan or vegetarian dishes.
 And basically every restaurant there has at least one or two vegetarian dishes, if it is not called "Schnitzeltreff" or "Zur Haxe" 😉 .

 Tip: Especially for Italian or Asian cuisine you can count on there being plenty of meat-free dishes.
 Both cuisines are very plant-based by nature, and even dishes with meat can be quickly converted to vegetarian meals there.

 I think that's the key to getting off to an easy start in vegetarian life.
 By simply wielding the wooden spoon yourself more often, you can decide for yourself which ingredients are in your meals.

-Just cook more than usualThat way, even during your lunch break the next day, you won't be in the predicament of having to quickly buy a kebab on the spot.
+Just cook more than usualThis way, you won't be in a fix the next day during your lunch break, when you need to buy a quick kebab.
 And if you do, there's always the falafel kebab. 😉

 4. make your meat renunciation known to family & friends